ab9st8/bpp/readme.md

 You can take snapshots of the RAM with the "Debug -> Snapshot RAM" button.
 They will be saved to the "snapshots" directory in the project and will be named with the format `<date of VM bootup>: <number of snapshot>.bytepusher`.

 ## Building and running
-You can build the project using [Click](https://github.com/c1m5j/click), a one-command C/C++ build tool made by me.
+You can build the project using either CMake or [Click](https://github.com/c1m5j/click), a one-command C/C++ build tool made by me.
 Once you're in the project directory just run `click`.
 The binary will be outputted to the "build" directory (unless you specify a different one in click.toml).

 Run the binary without any console arguments, because the ROMs are loaded in the interface using a file dialog (ImGuiFileDialog by aiekick).